Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Schedule Analysis

-- On January 26, the Blue Devils registered their signature win of the season, a 66-55 victory over the Virginia Tech Hokies, who rank No. 4 in the AP's Top 25.
+- The Blue Devils picked up their best win of the season on January 26, when they defeated the Virginia Tech Hokies, who rank No. 4 in the AP's Top 25, by a score of 66-55.

 Duke 2022-23 Best Wins